Detect and Fit Line

 Value list: Best, First, Last.

-This parameter specifies the minimum grayscale variation between adjacent pixels at the edge of an extracted pixel column required for edge point detection.
+This parameter specifies the minimum gray value change between adjacent pixels at the edge of an extracted pixel column required for edge point detection.
 Setting this parameter value properly can effectively filter out weak edges and noise.

 Use Relative Threshold

-Once selected, an edge point is detected only if the grayscale variation between adjacent pixels at the edge of a pixel column meets or exceeds the specified percentage of the maximum variation in that column.
+Once selected, an edge point is detected only if the gray value change between adjacent pixels at the edge of a pixel column meets or exceeds the specified percentage of the maximum change in that column.
 Once this parameter is selected, set Relative Threshold.

 Outlier Fraction